Hank Azaria On 'Brockmire' And Why He No Longer Performs Apu On 'The Simpsons'

 DAVIES: Well, I'm glad you mentioned the writing because I think it really is remarkable.
 And one of the things that we see your character, Brockmire, doing is - he's a natural storyteller.
 And he tells stories, like, literally when he is having sex with someone, sometimes calls it like a ballgame.
 But he also - when he is confronting, you know, his own demons, he can tell stories about them.
 And they are so arresting that it can be a vehicle for describing your own dysfunction, but it can also be a way to deflect attention because it's so absorbing.

 AZARIA: Yeah.
 You know, it's - this is - that's a very good question, Dave.
-This is a good show, may I say.
+This is a good show, may I say that?

 DAVIES: (Laughter).